Allentsai0731/Visual-Analytics-Project/README.md

 |               |             |                |                          |                |

 ### Contact info
-For anyone who has any questions or suggestions please contact Ping-Chih via the mail provided above
+For any questions or suggestions please contact Ping-Chih via the mail provided above